ci-compass/cicf/week08-cloud-computing/slides/slides.md

 ## IaaS (Infrastructure as a Service)

 - **Description**: Raw infrastructure (VMs, storage, networks)
-- **Example**: AWS EC2, Google Compute Engine
+- **Example**: AWS EC2, Google Cloud Platform, Microsoft Azure
 - **Use Case**: Build your own server setup

 ::: {.notes}

-Analogy: "IaaS is like renting a bare apartment—you furnish it yourself.
-Great for control freaks!"
+IaaS is like renting a bare apartment.
+You furnish it yourself.
+This is great people who want more control over how they do things.

 :::